 Are you socially isolating or self-quarantined?
 What better time to give your teeth the extra attention they deserve.
 Take this opportunity to brush your teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush, floss, and use a fluoride rinse.
 You may find you enjoy it!
 Dental hygiene, like any other form of self-care, can be a relaxing experience.

 We Are Still Open for Dental Emergencies

-Our office is closed from March 17 to April 5, but Drs.
-Alan Dechter and Matthew Moy should be able to take at least one worry off your chest: if you experience a dental emergency, we are still here to help.
+Our office is closed from March 17 to April 5, but Dr. Alan Dechter and Dr. Matthew Moy should be able to take at least one worry off your chest: if you experience a dental emergency, we are still here to help.
 While our regular office hours have been suspended, you don’t need to fear a lack of care in case of an emergency.
 If you experience undo tooth or jaw pain, increased sensitivity, or dental trauma, let us know and we will get back to you ASAP.

 Don’t Forget Routine Care

 A pandemic isn’t forever!
 If you are due for a regular dental checkup, don’t forget to reschedule once we reopen our office.
 To reschedule your cleaning, or for any dental questions or concerns you may have during the coming weeks, contact us on our website or at (301) 949-5400.